 Lighting Open Project by Gleb Alexandro, How To Create Realistic Ice in Blender This is the second tutorial from the bigger series in Blender. which I will post in the blog.
 I need your suggestions and feedback, to make a decent book about digital lighting.

 How To Create Realistic Ice in Blender

 What Is Ice And It Refraction When dealing with refractive objects like ice, I find it very productive to think about the world in the first place.
-Often, ice and glass is nothing more than a glimpse of the world, that peaks through refraction and reflection.
+Often, ice and glass are nothing more than a glimpse of the world, that peaks through refraction and reflection.

 What Happens To Light Inside Of Ice?